wentingjiang2022/advanced_analytics_kul/README.md

 # 💻 Advanced Analytics in a Big Data World - Group 7

-This repository contains the lab report by Group 7, summarizing the results of the four assignments for the course Advanced Analytics in a Big Data World.
-The assignments were completed using Python as the main programming language.
-The repository serves as a collaborative platform for all team members, and the code for all assignments, including preliminary, final, and test versions.
+This repository contains the code developed by Group 7 for the course Advanced Analytics in a Big Data World.
+The assignments were completed using Python as the primary programming language.
+The repository serves as a collaborative platform for all team members of Group 7, housing the code for all assignments, including preliminary, final, and test versions.

 ## Table of Contents